MicrosoftDocs/office-developer-client-docs/docs/project/querying-odata-feeds-for-project-reporting-data.md

 To read reporting data in Project Server 2013, there are multiple ways to do OData queries of the **ProjectData** service.
 The Business Intelligence Center in Project Web App includes a Data Connections page, where you can choose the Office Data Connection (ODC) for Project Server OData reporting.
 Choosing the default ODC opens an Excel 2013 workbook, where you can create pivot tables, pivot charts, and PowerView reports.
 There are several default reports that are included with Project Server 2013.

-You can create custom apps that are developed by using the Microsoft .NET Framework 4, such as apps for on-premises reporting or remote reporting, or a Silverlight Web Part.
+You can create custom apps that are developed by using the Microsoft .NET Framework 4, such as apps for on-premises reporting or remote reporting, or a Silverlight web part.
 For a Windows Phone app, you can use the LINQ query syntax in Visual C# statements, Visual Basic statements, or other .NET Framework languages.
 If you prefer, you can use Lambda syntax with LINQ methods to do the same queries.
 For apps that you develop for the web or for other devices, you can use REST queries or JavaScript statements.

 The Project 2013 SDK download includes the **HelloProject_OData** sample Office Add-in, which uses a REST query with JavaScript and jQuery to summarize information from the **ProjectData** service in a task pane within Project Professional 2013.